Application Integration: Steps, Skills, Success Factors

 Defines business metrics to measure integration initiative success (e.g., improved order processing/delivery time, reduced transaction errors, optimized spending on storage, compute and app maintenance).

 Describes compliance requirements for a new integrated system.

-Hint: (for large-scale enterprise-wide strategic integration initiatives) Have a long-term enterprise integration strategy and high-level enterprise integration architecture plan.
+Best practice: (for large-scale enterprise-wide strategic integration initiatives) We prefer to discuss (or outline, if there's yet none) a long-term enterprise integration strategy and high-level enterprise integration architecture plan of our clients.
 While requiring higher initial investments, it will help reduce integration failures and avoid expensive maintenance of multiple technologies later.

 Step 2.
 Integrated system design

 The integration team aligns the prepared business requirements for an integration solution and defines its detailed technical requirements:

 Describes the requirements for the integrated system (availability, integrity, scalability, maintainability, performance, persistence) based on business needs and the integrated applications.